Table of contents

 The opaque blue water represents a deep area.
 When in blue water, you can navigate through hazard-free without the worry of contacting coral reefs or seagrass.
 However, be aware that coral reefs rise rapidly from deep ocean water, so always give yourself ample room when maneuvering through potential reefs.

 Here at KÜHL, we make the perfect boat wear for men and women.
-If you are new to boating, or men’s and women’s boating apparel, check our top-notch collections of sun-protective or water-resistant clothing made for enjoying the waves.
+If you are new to boating, or men's and women's boating apparel, check our top-notch collections of sun-protective or water-resistant clothing made for enjoying the waves.
+And don't forget to check the life jacket laws in the US state you're planning to go.
+Also, it's a good idea to leave a float plan with someone on the shore if you're going long-distance boating or you just want to be extra safe.